AsmaaAamir/CI_PP3_RPS/README.md

 ### Developer: Asma Aamir

 ## About
-This is a classic game which can be played againt the computer.
-Where the player select once of the choices from Rock, Paper and Sissors.
-Then at the same time computer make its choise. depend on what they chose determin whos wins.
-The object of the game is to try to read or
+A traditional game that I played with my sibling to decide who would watch Tv first.
+Here, I've created it for computer play with user.
+Where the user make a choice to choose from Rock, Paper and Sissors.
+The computer makes the decison simultaneously.
+Who wins will depned on the choices they make.
+You must make an effort to forsee you adversary's futuer action if you to outwit them.

 ## Table of Content